-\Participants in a Community Development Program (CDP) Region can be serviced Out-of-Region and an Out-of-Region Servicing form is not required.
+Participants in a Community Development Program (CDP) Region can be serviced Out-of-Region and an Out-of-Region Servicing form is not required.
 However, approval is required by the Participant's CDP Provider.

-- The current Provider must retain documents identifying the change of location and discussions with the gaining Provider.
-An Out of Region Servicing form must be completed and submitted to the Department for approval. - The Participant's current Provider must email their Provider Lead to request that the Department action the transfer in the Department's IT Systems.
+The Participant's current Provider must email their Provider Lead to request that the Department action the transfer in the Department's IT Systems.